jelastic-jps/joomla/README.md

 ## Environment Topology

-This package creates a dedicated Joomla environment which contains one application server and one database container, deploys and setups the Joomla application.
-Additionally, automatic vertical (per container) and horizontal scaling (for both layers) are configured out-of-the-box.
+This package creates a dedicated Joomla environment that contains one application server and one database container.
+It automatically deploys and sets the Joomla application.
+Additionally, automatic vertical (per container) and horizontal scaling are configured out of the box.
 The default software stacks utilized in the package are the following:

 - Apache 2 PHP application server (PHP 8.3)
 - MySQL 8 database